Medium/pipette/README.md

 Constructs and returns a new dropper, which listens to the given source.
-This takes an optional `options` argument, which if present must be a map of any of the following:
+This takes an optional `options` argument, which if present must be a map of options, including any of the common options (see above) as well as any of the following:

 * `size` &mdash; block (aka drop) size in bytes.
 Must be a positive integer.
 Defaults to `1`.